cunger/escape-velocity/content/blog/ada-for-the-curious.md

 Contrary to some associations you might have (🦕?), Ada is a modern language, with modules, a strong type system, and easy-to-use concurrency.
-It's blazing fast (🚀!), backed by a cool community, and it's easy to learn.
+It's blazing fast (🚀!), backed by a small but friendly community, and it's easy to learn.

 Instead of giving an extensive introduction to syntax you can easily look up yourself, I want to highlight some of the aspects that make Ada worth looking into.